Search

 vha6_opts.set("origin_backend_linger", "10s");

-All request settings must be configured in vcl_backend_fetch or vcl_backend_response.
-Each setting is shown with its default value.
+Request settings must be configured in vcl_backend_fetch or vcl_backend_response and are shown with the default values.

 vha6_request.set("skip", "false");

-• If set to true, this request will not be replicated.
+• If set to true, this request won’t be replicated.

 vha6_request.set("force_update", "false");

-• Force this VHA6 transaction to update an existing object in cache.
+• Forces this VHA6 transaction to update an existing object in cache

 Hooks